bloodywoof-mike/Whitepaper/governance.md

 The Council advises on fighter-centric utility and experiences end to end:

+- **Partner ecosystem access:** ensuring projects that burn $FIGHT for FP distribution create value for fighters and fans; guiding quest design and campaign ethics.
-- **Prediction markets:** which props are meaningful, how to define "skill-based" formats, and where integrity or safety considerations apply.
+- **Prediction markets (partner-operated):** which props are meaningful, how to define "skill-based" formats, and where integrity or safety considerations apply.
-- **Fighter communities:** staking tiers, perk structures, membership mechanics, and codes of conduct that promote respectful, long-term fandom.
+- **Fighter communities:** staking tiers, perk structures, membership mechanics, and codes of conduct that promote respectful, long-term engagement.
 - **Content and programming:** formats for AMAs, watch-alongs, training drops, and behind-the-scenes experiences that reward both fighters and committed fans.
 - **Prize$Fight disbursements:** criteria, nomination flows, and transparency standards for bonus awards and event bounties.
 - **Principles and safety:** upholding **Fight Fair / Fight Together / Fight Through / Fight Forever** in incentive design; championing anti-abuse practices; and recommending swift guardrails when new mechanics create unintended behavior.